 Behavioral finance is a field closely related to behavioral economics, that studies the impact of emotion, cognitive biases, and other psychological factors on financial decision making and hence on financial markets.
 In particular, behavioral finance emphasizes the role such factors play in irrational investment behavior (e.g., under-or overreaction to financial information) and its consequences in market fluctuations (e.g., financial bubbles, panics).

 There is a clear focus on the economic outcomes related to individual financial decision-making in these definitions.
-There is also a focus on cognition, the mental processes that impact how we decide on a course of action.
+Likewise, there is also a focus on cognition, the mental processes that impact how we decide on a course of action.
 This is why, for the most part, those who write about or discuss behavioral economics and behavioral finance seem to focus exclusively on biases in decision-making.
-Herd mentality, mental accounting, and loss aversion are all biases (or errors) in the way we make any decision, and behavioral finance applies this specifically to money-related decision-making.
+For example, herd mentality, mental accounting, and loss aversion are all biases (or errors) in the way we make any decision.
+Behavioral finance applies this specifically to money-related decision-making.

 If we only focus on the cognitive biases portion of our financial lives or how we work with clients, we ignore the rest of the field of psychology!
 Unfortunately, even though there are 54 (or so) divisions of the APA, there isn’t a specific division devoted to financial psychology, nor is there a clear definition.
 Therefore, we define financial psychology this way: